jasondchambers/netorganizer/README.md

 A __device__ is a host on the network.
 A Smart TV or a laptop are examples of devices.

-A __device__ is uniquely identified by it's MAC address.
+A __device__ is uniquely identified by its MAC address.
 Note that MAC randomization has become popular with various devices to enhance privacy.
 MAC address randomization is an effective way to maintain privacy in public settings, where you don’t know who is looking at your connectivity and location history.
 But it does create challenges for managing your own network.
 It is recommended to turn off this feature when connecting to your own managed network, but by all means use the feature when joining public WiFi.

 There are 3 primary states for a device.
 The states are __known__, __active__ and __reserved__ and are described below.
 Note that these states are NOT mutually exclusive.
 For example, a device could be __known__ and __active__ but not __reserved__.
 Therefore, the total number of possible states a device could be in is 7 (2 ^ 3 - 1).